-Just outside of Fort William you will find the beautiful mountain range of Glencoe.
+Just outside the town, you will find the beautiful mountain range of Glencoe.
 It is hands down one of the most beautiful places I have ever been to.
-I still awe at the mountains every time I see them.
-It is probably Scotland’s most famous glen and has been used as a backdrop in several famous movies.
-Especially if you are a fan of the Harry Potter movie series, this is a must-see.
+I am still in awe at the mountains every time I see them.

-Go, and you will be sure to recognise several backdrops from the movies, some which have also featured in other famous movies such as Highlander.
-There are plenty of options of things to do in Glencoe all year round, and you will not struggle to fill a day with exploring.
+There are plenty of options for things to do in the area all year round, and you will not struggle to fill a day with exploring.

 When to Visit Fort William & Glencoe